VHRanger/Automation-FAQ/automation.md

 A classic example showing why this is wrong is the industrial revolution.
 Before the invention of the steam engine more than [95% of humans were employed on farms][15], whereas today this number is around 2%.
 The remaining 93% of the population didn't go out of a job -- automating this work freed up the labor force to be put to more productive use over time.
 Some went to school instead of working on the family farm, some started working in factories, etc. Over time, the labor force reallocated away from agriculture.

-**Sidenote:** The keen reader at this point will ask: *"if there's an infinite amount of work to be done in the economy, how is there any unemployment at all?"* The main reason is that it takes some time to find a job.
+**Sidenote:** The keen reader at this point will ask: *"if there's an infinite amount of work to be done in the economy, how is there any unemployment at all?"* The answer is that it takes some time to find a job.
 If everyone who wants work either has a job or is looking for work, the economy is said to be at the [natural rate of unemployment][16].
-Unemployment rates above that "natural" number are consided to be "a bad thing".
+Unemployment rates above that "natural" number are consided to be a sign the country's economy is in a depression or unhealthy in some other manner.

 ### 4) Automation can help or hurt depending on who you are

-If technology automates some important task in your job, the effect will be different different depending on your economic status.
-The main factors are what job you do, where you are geographically, what your education level is, your level of wealth and your social connections.
+If technology automates some important task in your job, the effect will differ depending on what job you do, where you are geographically, what your education level is, your level of wealth and your social connections.

 It's almost impossible to know a priori what the effect will be.
-Let's take the example of a radiologist, where a core task of the job (making diagnoses based on X-Ray images) is [soon automated]().
+Let's take the example of a radiologist, where a core task of the job (making diagnoses based on X-Ray images) could be automated in the future.
 What won't happen is "radiologists don't exist anymore" -- they have [28 other tasks to work on][17] which aren't automated.
 That said, several scenarios can play out:

 *   A radiologist now sees many additional clients, because their workload per client is reduced.
 Existing radiologists make more money.